Frequently Asked Questions

 • 15% Distribution partner (Hightop)

-All vesting happens on-chain with transparent contracts.
+All vesting happens onchain with transparent contracts.
 See full details in RIPE Tokenomics.

 What are Ripe Bonds?